 A “time-lock” is best to use in your story when you’ve established who your Protagonist and Antagonist are, you’ve pitted them against each other, but your story lacks pressure and haste.
-You want to ramp up the tension and manipulate the circumstances surrounding your characters so the story is more exciting.
-A time-lock gives your story energy, and is what tells your audience and your characters, that you’re headed for a climax.
+You want to ramp up the tension and manipulate the circumstances surrounding your characters, so the story is more exciting.
+A time-lock gives your story energy, and is what tells your audience and your characters, that you’re headed for the climax.

 Sports movies are a really good place to find examples of a time-lock in story.
 The big final match is looming at the end of the story, so everything the characters do is with an awareness that that game will be the climax.
 Think of Rocky’s big final fight, the big game at the end of Dodgeball, and the last stage of the cheerleading competition in Bring It On.

-If you’re writing a book or film that doesn’t have a built in time-lock, such as a game or competition of some kind, you can add it to your story by forcing your characters into a situation where they have to get something completed by a certain time.
+If you’re writing a book or film that doesn’t have a built in time-lock, you can add it to your story by forcing your characters into a situation where they have to get something completed by a certain time.

 For instance, in Lilly Prospero and the Magic Rabbit, I wrote a time-lock.
 With as few spoilers as possible, Lilly is studying at a special facility and hears about a “Final Gathering”.
 She then has to work out if that is a good thing or a bad thing, who she can trust and work with, and how to control her magical power before it happens.
 It adds pressure on the character and builds towards the climax with an energy that might not otherwise be there.